zerotier/docs/docs/protocol.md

 A ZeroTier address looks like `8056c2e21c` and a network ID looks like `8056c2e21c000001`.
 Network IDs are composed of the ZeroTier address of that network's primary controller and an arbitrary 24-bit ID that identifies the network on this controller.
 Network controllers are roughly analogous to SDN controllers in SDN protocols like [OpenFlow](https://en.wikipedia.org/wiki/OpenFlow), though as with the analogy between VXLAN and VL2 this should not be read to imply that the protocols or design are the same.
 You can use our convenient and inexpensive SaaS hosted controllers at [my.zerotier.com](https://my.zerotier.com/) or [run your own controller](https://github.com/zerotier/ZeroTierOne/controller/) if you don't mind messing around with JSON configuration files or writing scripts to do so.

 :::info
 Visit [ZeroTier's site](https://www.zerotier.com/) for more information and [pre-built binary packages](https://www.zerotier.com/download/).
 Apps for Android and iOS are available for free in the Google Play and Apple app stores.
 :::

+### Origin and Design Philosophy {#philosophy}

+The goals and design principles of ZeroTier are inspired by among other things the original [Google BeyondCorp](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43231.pdf) paper and the [Jericho Forum](https://en.wikipedia.org/wiki/Jericho_Forum) with its notion of "deperimeterization."

 ### Network Hypervisor {#hypervisor}